spboyer/angular-aspnetcore-workshop/docs/Labs/3-Add-Front-End-Connecting-WebAPI.md

 ### Challenge / Bonus

-Add a Speakers Listing Page and link from to the `/speakerdetail` route
+Add a Speakers Listing Page and link from it to the `/speakerdetail` route